-Korea – N Seoul Tower
+South Korea – N Seoul Tower

-John – Roaming Around The World
+By John from Roaming Around The World

 The toilets atop the N Seoul Tower must have the best views in all of Korea!
 The Seoul Tower soars 236 meters (about 70 stories high) above South Korea’s sprawling capital.
 If you are nervous of heights and find yourself with the need to “go” while in the observation deck, then you’ll be in a situation that literally scares the piss out of you!